marczaku/104-csharp-oop/3-inheritance/README.md

-# Assignments 003.5.2 Console Classes 2
+# Exercises 3 - Inheritance

 For all of these exercises, it is recommended to:
 - Open GitHub Desktop Application